IGNF/myria3d/docs/source/tutorials/make_predictions.md

 Up to date docker images (named `lidar_deep_im`) are created via Github integration actions (see [Developer's guide](../guides/development.md).

 A docker image encapsulating the virtual environment and application sources can also be built using the provided Dockerfile.
-This Dockerfile is not standalone and should be part of the repository (whose content is copied into the image), on the github reference you want to build from.
+At built time, the Dockerfile is not standalone and should be part of the repository - whose content is copied into the image - at the github reference you want to build from.

-To run, mount needed volumes and follow above syntaxes:
+To run, mount needed volumes and follow this syntax.
+Always specify option `--ipc=host` to allow multithreading in pytorch dataloader (as mentionned in [Pytorch's README](https://github.com/pytorch/pytorch#using-pre-built-images))

 ```bash
 # specify your paths here as needed
 docker run -v {local_inputs}:/inputs/ -v {local_output}:/outputs/ lidar_deep_im {...}